Nicolaas P. Barr

 Office: PDL B101

-I am a CHID graduate and received my Ph.D. in history from UC Berkeley.
+I am a Comparative History of Ideas (CHID) graduate of the University of Washington and received my Ph.D. in history from UC Berkeley.
 I work with faculty on CHID’s study abroad programs and teach for CHID, History, and Jewish Studies.

 In “Minima Moralia,” Theodor W. Adorno cites F. H. Bradley: “Where everything is bad, it must be good to know the worst.”
 My research and teaching interests are driven by the question of how to make sense of, and respond to, forms of domination, especially as exemplified in the Holocaust, about which I’ve written some personal reflections.
 I’m especially interested in understanding antisemitism in the wider contexts of white supremacy and ongoing forms of racialization in Europe.